MeloMellow/folder-sprite/readme.md

     sort = ["face", "left_arm", "dress"],
     attributes = ["face", "dress"],
     sort_together = True,
-    face = "neutral",
+    face = "happy",
     dress = "casual",
     xpos = 200,
-    face_xpos = 100, # we moved our entire face group a little to the right left_arm_zoom = 1.3, # we zoom in on our base image left_arm
+    face_xpos = 100, # we moved our entire face attribute group a little to the right left_arm_zoom = 1.3, # we zoom in on our base image left_arm
     dress_casual_blur = 2.3) # we applied a blur only to the casual image of the dress attribute group
 ```